Have you ever noticed the powerful effect of all scents on your emotions and mood?

-The 3 Best Essential Oils for Anxiety
+The 3 Best Essential Oils for Anxiety and Panic Attacks

 Though scientific research on essential oils for anxiety is not abundant, there are a few studies proving the positive (and fast!) effect of a few essential oils on anxiety, stress, and panic: